 - 10 Credit Card Mistakes and the Ways to Avoid Them

-- 1. Picking Not The Right Credit Card
+- 1. Picking the Wrong Credit Card

 - 2. Maxing Out The Card